vivekolladapu/sit737-2025-prac2p/README.md

 **Documentation:**

-**Output of the website:**
+**Output:**

-Welcome to SIT737 Cloud Native Application Development Vivek Olladapu
+Welcome to SIT737 Cloud Native Application Development.
+Vivek Olladapu.
 View course button that shows the name of the course when it is clicked.
-When Clicked: Masters in Information Technology (Professional)
+When Clicked: Masters in Information Technology (Professional).

 **Part 1:**